VultureZZ/node-ftps/README.md

   host: 'domain.com', // required
   username: 'Test', // required
   password: 'Test', // required
+  tmpDir: '', // optional.
+Creates a temporary file whenever called to mask lftp command from process list.
+Specify a folder only your user has access to, ie ~/tmp
   protocol: 'sftp', // optional, values : 'ftp', 'sftp', 'ftps',... default is 'ftp'
   // protocol is added on beginning of host, ex : sftp://domain.com in this case });